wikimedia/mediawiki-services-eventstreams/README.md

 ## Routes

-### `GET /v2/stream/{stream_name}`
+### `GET /v2/stream/{streams}`

-`:stream` is configured in config.yaml.
-Each key in the `streams` config object will be created as a route.
+Streams are configured in config.yaml.
+Each key in the `streams` config object will allowed to be provided in the {streams} parameter.  {streams} is a comma separated list of streams names.
 Each of these stream routes will consume from configured topics.
 E.g.

 ```yaml
 streams: